syne-tune/syne-tune/docs/source/index.rst

 What's New?
 -----------

+* You can now create comparative plots, combining the results of many experiments, as show `here <tutorials/benchmarking/bm_plotting.html>`__.
 * You can now customize writing out results during an experiment, as shown in `examples/launch_height_extra_results.py <examples.html#customize-results-written-during-an-experiment>`__.
 * You can now warp inputs and apply a